What is a MedicAlert Digital Health Profile?

 - Dates administered.

-If you are in an accident or have another medical emergency and are unable to communicate, your MedicAlert digital health profile can speak for you.
+If you are unable to communicate, your MedicAlert digital health profile can speak for you.
 The patient instructions section allows you to share additional information that’s important to your care such as:

 - The use of rescue medications.